Application deadline extended to Sept. 11, 2020

 Help others achieve their healthcare goals

-Whatcom's massage practitioner program offers flexibility
+Whatcom's massage therapist program offers flexibility

 The massage program continues to offer enhancements in class scheduling and delivery format.
-Eight of the core massage program classes are delivered online or in a hybrid delivery format.
+Eight of the core massage program classes are delivered in a hybrid delivery format.
 Hybrid courses have the lecture portion of class delivered online and the laboratory portion delivered face-to-face in our dedicated lab.
 Check with a program advisor for information on all courses offered throughout the year and to discuss the online learning experience.